 Following a motion to Council, an independent review of whistleblowing and organisational culture relevant to the raising of and responding to concerns of wrongdoing involving the Council, its members, officers and colleagues was commissioned.
-This has now been completed and the Council accepted all of the recommendations arising from the independent inquiry and culture review in full.
-An implementation plan was produced and is monitored and reported to committee on a regular basis.
+This was completed in December 2022 and the Council accepted all of the recommendations arising from the independent inquiry and culture review in full.
+An implementation plan is in place and progress is monitored and reported to committee on a regular basis.